Become a peer mentor

 - Enjoy the satisfaction of helping new students begin to cope with their new lifestyles.

-At the completion of the program you will receive a certificate of participation and credit on your Deakin card in recognition of your support of the program (in trimester 1 the value was $100).
+At the completion of the program you will receive a certificate of participation and credit on your Deakin card in recognition of your support of the program (in the past the value was $100).
 Please note that students must have successfully completed their role as Mentor to be eligible for the formal recognition mentioned above.

 Peer mentor training